equalitie/eqpress/README.md

   # NOTE: community.docker version 3.8.1 could give warning about ansible version compatibility,
   #       but should still work.
 Tested with ansible 2.10.8.

-  cd eqpress
+  Change to your repository directory

   run:
     ansible-playbook playbooks/init-local.yml -i localhost.init
-    ansible-playbook playbooks/init-eqpress.yml
+    ansible-playbook playbooks/init-press.yml
-    vi config/inventory/hosts and add your [group] you named in the init-eqpress
+    vi config/inventory/hosts and add your [group] you named in the init-press

       example: If you chose testservers1 as your group then you would write the servers in like this.